Wasted-Audio/ryukau_LV2Plugins/README.md

 EnvelopedSine is another additive synthesizer which computes 64 sine waves per note.
 There are individual controls of attack, decay and saturation for each sine oscillator.

-Overtone controls (`Attack`, `Decay`, `Gain`, `Saturation`) have some keyboard shortcuts.
+Overtone controls (`Attack`, `Decay`, `Gain`, `Saturation`) have keyboard shortcuts.
 Shortcuts are only enabled when cursor is on overtone control.
 Cheat sheet can be popped up by clicking plugin title on bottom left.

 | Input                                   | Control                                 |
 | --------------------------------------- | --------------------------------------- |